LibreCAD/docs/appx/build.rst

 Build LibreCAD
 ~~~~~~~~~~~~~~

-Create a "development" directory for the source code and related libraries, e.g `~/dev/`.
+Create a development directory for the source code and related libraries, e.g `~/dev/`.
 Extract the contents of the source code zip file, `LibreCAD-master.zip`, to the development directory.
 When complete a complete copy of the source code will found in the `~/dev/LibreCAD-master` directory.
 Compile LibreCAD as shown below.

 To be able to rely on pkg-config to find libraries, the path must be added to the configuration file.  *After* extracting the LibreCAD source code, add the following to `custom.pro`: